LucienLaumont/HSBG_scraper_leaderboard/README.md

 # 🎮 Hearthstone Battlegrounds – Leaderboard Analysis

 > 📊 Dive into the Hearthstone Battlegrounds leaderboard data and uncover player performance insights!
+> 🚫 The API we used appears to be retrieving incorrect data for the AP leaderboards—particularly for seasons 6 and 7.
+All the figures are actually based on the EU and NA datasets.

 ---